Man Utd takeover: Sir Jim Ratcliffe proposes three-person football committee with him, Joel Glazer and Sir Dave Brailsford

 Joel Glazer is the current Manchester United executive co-chairman.

 Sir Dave Brailsford is INEOS director of sport and is also team principal of cycling team INEOS Grenadiers.
-They have not won the Tour de France since 2019 and do not have a rider in the top 10 of UCI rankings.
+They have not won the Tour de France since 2019 and do not have a rider in the top 10 of UCI rankings, however Brailsford previously oversaw seven Tour de France wins in charge of Team Sky and then the rebranded INEOS Grenadiers.
+He also revolutionised British Cycling, with riders claiming 18 Olympic gold medals under his leadership and is famous for his 'marginal gains' philosophy.

+As INEOS director of sport he has most recently been focusing on the company's football investment in Ligue 1 side Nice, where the group have achieved limited success.

 An indication that Ratcliffe's deal for United is getting closer is a report from Bloomberg which claims INEOS will hold a credit update call on Monday at 3pm to update shareholders.
 The petrochemicals company is not commenting.